 The term El Niño refers to the large-scale ocean-atmosphere climate interaction linked to a periodic warming in sea surface temperatures across the central and east-central Equatorial Pacific.

 Typical El Niño effects are likely to develop over North America during the upcoming winter season.
 Those include warmer-than-average temperatures over western and central Canada, and over the western and northern United States.
 Wetter-than-average conditions are likely over portions of the U.S. Gulf Coast and Florida, while drier-than-average conditions can be expected in the Ohio Valley and the Pacific Northwest.
+The presence of El Niño can significantly influence weather patterns, ocean conditions, and marine fisheries across large portions of the globe for an extended period of time.

 La Niña means The Little Girl in Spanish.
 La Niña is also sometimes called El Viejo, anti-El Niño, or simply "a cold event."